Prisoners Built WHAT for the U.S. Military? A Story in Contracting Gone Bad

 - prisoners prepared and conducted quality certifications on order from the FPI staff, and FPI staff signed the certifications without checking the prisoners’ work.

 Consequently, ArmourSource settled for $3 million and still makes products for the military.
 The loss to the military was over $19 million.
 That seems like an unfair trade if you ask me.

 If ever there was a time for people to call for accountability in the government contracting process, this is it.
 Discuss it, debate it, and actually support the troops you say you support.
 War is a money-making machine and if you didn’t understand that after the $5 billion “Universal Combat Pattern” debacle then you do now.

 I understand prison industry is a vital tool for teaching job skills and reducing recidivism rates.
 What I do not understand is how anyone with a simple knowledge of course of action analysis felt it was a good idea to allow federal criminals to build U.S. military equipment and put soldier’s lives at risk.

-Originally published in August of 2017.
+This article first appeared in The Havok Journal in August of 2017.
 At that time, Marshall McGurk was a former Special Forces officer, currently working in the manufacturing industry.
 He has since rejoined the military.
 This article is a personal opinion and does not reflect an official position of the US Army, the Department of Defense, or the US Government.